newchuyalong/libgdx-learning/3D-animations-and-skinning.md

 # Using animations
 ## Applying a single animation
 To apply an animation to a ModelInstance, you can create an AnimationController.
 An AnimationController is dedicated to a single ModelInstance and the ModelInstance must outlive the AnimationController.
-The AnimationController can be used to apply a single animation to the ModelInstance at a time, although it support blending (transition) between multiple animations.
+The AnimationController can be used to apply a single animation to the ModelInstance at a time, although it support blending (=transitioning) between multiple animations.
 If you want to apply multiple animations to the same ModelInstance, you can use multiple AnimationControllers, as long as they don't interfere with each other (don't affect the same nodes).

 When an animation is set (described below), the AnimationController needs to be updated every frame.
 This can be done using the `AnimationController.update(float delta)` method.
 The `delta` argument is used to inform the AnimationController how much time is past since the last call to update.
 Most commonly `Gdx.graphics.getDeltaTime()` is used for that parameter.

-To set the current animation use the `setAnimation(String id)` method.
+To set the current animation, use the `setAnimation(String id)` method.
 This will cause the animation to be played immediately (removing the current animation, if any).
 The `id` argument must be the name (case sensitive) of an existing animation within the ModelInstance.
 ```java
 ModelInstance instance;
 AnimationController controller;